 Let’s look at an example.

 John and George have the same BMI of 27.
-This classifies them both as overweight.
+This puts them both above the healthy range.

 John is 56 years old, has a sedentary lifestyle, and struggles with emotional eating.
 If we were to zoom in on his body composition, we’d see that he has high body fat.
 So, for John, BMI is a useful piece of data that tells him more about his health status and potential risks.